-I was asked last week to write something on branding, and I remembered a branding article I wrote back in 2007, which you can find here.
+I was asked last week to write something on branding, and I remembered a branding article I wrote back in 2007.

-A lot of what I said in that article still holds true, but this article contains the benefit of 4 more years of online experience!
+A lot of what I said in that article still holds true, but this article contains the benefit of some more years of online experience!

 Branding is about creating awareness of your business.
 Letting people know who you are and what you stand for and, in the process, making you instantly recognisable.

 Effective branding will stand you head and shoulders above the crowd.

 As I discussed in that earlier article, in the 80’s BMW created a really strong brand for itself in the UK.

 It was so effective that if you took the car and all the written content out of one of their magazine ads and asked people who the advertiser was, just based on the style of photography, they could tell you.